theonjs/theon/README.md

 #### Request#evaluator(fn)

 Attach a `before response` hook to evaluate the response and determine if it's valid or not.
-Useful to evaludate response status and force an error.
+Useful to evaluate response status and force an error.
 E.g: `status` >= 400

 #### Request#entityEvaluator(fn)